 What Is Polysulphide Sealant?

-Polysulphide sealants are the resins which basically provide a very flexible and also resistance that is chemically adhesive.
+Polysulphide sealants are the resins that basically provide a very flexible and also resistance that is chemically adhesive.
 The component ‘Polysulphide‘ resins were very commonly used in the form of construction sealants.
 Polysulphide sealants have a huge resistance to saltwater, ozone, sunlight, and files.

-How to Make Polysulphide Adhesive
+How to Make Polysulphide Adhesive?